Here at Ecoventura, we support the work that the Galapagos Conservation Trust (GCT) is doing to promote a plastic pollution-free Galapagos.

 - Giving passengers advice on their packing lists and thinking about replacing plastic items for their trip with non-plastic items (i.e. Such as cotton buds Q-tips and thinking about toiletries that do not contain micro-plastics).

-- Providing water bottles to each passenger and encouraging them to fill these up at water stations.
+- Providing metallic water bottles to each passenger and encouraging them to fill these up at water stations on the vessels.
 This often includes having to reassure the guests that all water on boats, in hotels, and at any water station they use is filtered and safe to consume.

 - Encouraging guests to be very aware of plastic during their trip and trying to find ways of increasing their awareness of issues, problems, and work being achieved in the Galapagos.

-- Making sure that use of plastic by the company is carefully considered, including recycling and keeping their own plastic use to a minimum, including not using plastic envelopes when sending out literature (especially if this package might then be brought to the Galapagos).
+- Making sure that use of plastic by the company is carefully considered, including recycling and keeping their own plastic use to a minimum, including giving reusable bottles to crew members and not using plastic envelopes when sending out literature (especially if this package might then be brought to the Galapagos).

 Ecoventura is a corporate sponsor of Galapagos Conservation Trust and we support their initiatives through in-kind donations for fundraising events.